How to Fix a Storm Door Hinge: Loose, Squeaky & Stuck Pins

 Step 1: Remove the Hinge Pin

 This can be the trickiest part if the pin is stuck.
 You’ll usually need to access the bottom of the hinge pin.
-Some pins have a cap that needs to be removed first.
-For most standard hinges, you’ll place the tip of a screwdriver or a nail set on the bottom of the pin and tap it upwards with a hammer.
+Some storm door hinges have a small cap over the pin that needs to come off first.
+For most standard hinges, place the tip of a screwdriver or a nail set on the bottom of the pin and tap it upward with a hammer.

 Important Safety Note: It’s a good idea to have someone help you support the door if you’re removing pins from multiple hinges, or if the door feels heavy.
 You can also use a block of wood under the door to take some of the weight off the hinges.